-One of the hidden gems of classical Greek architecture is perched on the mountainous region of Arcadia, Peloponnese at a location known as Bassae.
-Situated 1,131 meters above sea level in an unpopulated and remote location, dedicated to god Apollo the Healer.
-Apollo was the god of light, arts, poetry and oracles, with his centre of worship in Delphi, but also the god of plague and medicine.
+One of the hidden gems of classical Greek architecture is perched on the mountainous region of Arcadia, Peloponnese, at a location known as Bassae.
+Situated 1,131 meters above sea level in an unpopulated and remote location, dedicated to Apollo the Healer.
+Apollo was the god of light, arts, poetry, and oracles, with his center of worship in Delphi, but also the god of plague and medicine.
 The Arcadians dedicated the temple to Apollo for this latter attribute as a healer, and his abilities as a warrior, as he had protected them from plague and invasion.

 Built between 450 and 400 BCE, constructed by Ictinus, the architect of the Parthenon in Athens, and the Telesterion, the great hall of the Eleusinian mysteries in Eleusis.
 The signature of Ictinus is indicative of its importance as a temple; after all, he was the most famous architect of classical Greece.

 Location and Travel Information

 The 230km drive south of Athens, past the city of Tripoli, and up the Arcadian mountains is an enchanting journey through most picturesque valleys.
 The surrounding mountains of Kotylio, Lykaio, Tetrazio, and Elaio stand guard around the valley of Bassae.

 An organized tour might be an excellent option as you get the chance to visit other nearby places of great interest, including Olympia, however, the more adventurous should opt to plan a car hire for a minimum 3-day tour of the region at their leisure and submerge in its cultural and natural beauty.
 A good selection of nearby hotels, rooms to rent, and restaurants will keep you adequately provided for in your journey.